Banks Sputter After Hawkish Fed Raises Rates

 So they bailed out big banks.
 They dropped interest rates to near-zero, and they injected billions of dollars of liquidity into the financial system.

 Now they’re raising rates at an alarming pace, with several more rate hikes imminent.
 Inflation is on the rise, and who knows where unemployment may be heading.
 Plus, credit is vital to the U.S. economy, and it’s likely to get expensive.

 That means the ride is about to get bumpy.
-Make sure your portfolio can handle it.federal reserve, interest rate hike, jerome powell, us economy
+Make sure your portfolio can handle it.Featured, federal reserve, interest rate hike, jerome powell, us economy